Russia-Ukraine war: Key things to know about the conflict

 The U.N. has recorded at least 596 civilian deaths, though it believes the true toll is much higher, and Ukraine's Prosecutor General's office said that at least 85 children are among them.
 More than 2.6 million people have fled Ukraine since the start of the conflict.

-The Ukrainian government meanwhile announced plans for new humanitarian aid and evacuation corridors Monday.
+The Ukrainian government meanwhile announced plans for new humanitarian aid and evacuation corridors Monday and a top Red Cross official says the war has become "nothing short of a nightmare" for those living in besieged cities.

+AP video shows the aftermath of Russian shelling that hit a nine-story apartment building in the northern Obolonskyi district of Kyiv.
+Firefighters worked to rescue survivors, painstakingly carrying an injured woman on a stretcher away from the blackened and still smoking building.

+In the besieged port city of Mariupol, Russian artillery hit a residential building that caught fire on Sunday.
+The surrounded city, where the war has produced some of the greatest human suffering, remained cut off despite earlier talks on creating aid or evacuation convoys.

 HOW ARE TALKS PROCEEDING?

-A fourth round of talks is expected Monday between Ukrainian and Russian officials via video conference to discuss getting aid to cities and towns under fire, among other issues, Ukrainian presidential aide Mykhailo Podolyak said.
+A fourth round of talks was underway Monday between Ukrainian and Russian officials via video conference to discuss getting aid to cities and towns under fire, among other issues.
+Ukrainian presidential aide Mykhailo Podolyak tweeted a photo of the two sides meeting by video link.

 Follow the AP's coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine